Cirkit Designer Logo

 Usage Instructions

-1. Plan Your Circuit Layout: Sketch your circuit design on paper or use PCB design software to map out the connections.
+1. Plan Your Circuit Design: Sketch your circuit on paper or use PCB design software to map out the connections.

-2. Place Components: Insert through-hole components (e.g., resistors, capacitors, ICs) into the desired pin locations.
+2. Place Components: Insert components such as resistors, capacitors, ICs, and connectors into the through-hole pins.

 3. Solder Connections: Use a soldering iron and solder to secure the components to the board.
-Ensure clean and reliable solder joints.
+Ensure clean and strong solder joints.

-4. Create Traces: Use jumper wires or solder bridges to connect pins and complete the circuit paths.
+4. Route Wires: Use jumper wires or solder traces to connect the pins according to your circuit design.

 Important Considerations and Best Practices

-• Label Connections: Use a marker or labels to identify key connections for easier debugging.
+• Label Connections: Use a marker or labels to identify key pins (e.g., VCC, GND) for easier debugging.

 • Clean the Board: After soldering, clean the board with isopropyl alcohol to remove flux residue.